 Standard MMA gloves are usually only good for competition, so you just need a good hybrid/sparing glove for MMA sparring and many other training purposes.
 The MS1 MMA training and sparring gloves from Revgear are an excellent solution for an all-around glove.

 The MS1 gloves come at the standard 7 ounces for sparring gloves.
 They are made from high-quality Softech leather, which has an excellent feel and guarantees durability.
-The overall production quality is great.
+The overall production quality is excellent.
 The stitching is good, and everything feels put well put together.

 The main benefit of this model comes from the palm and finger loop design.
 Making a fist feels effortless, and there is no hand fatigue whatsoever.

 The gloves are very compact for 7 ounces due to the multi-layered padding, which is soft but not bulky.
-This feature makes the MS1 perfect for MMA sparring for those that favor grappling over striking.
+This feature makes the MS1 perfect for MMA sparring for those who favor grappling over striking.

 These Revgear gloves can be your go-to training glove for all purposes.
 The affordable price makes them even easier to recommend especially when you can save 10% using code "SWEETSCIENCE."